-- (a) a person driving a motorised wheelchair that cannot travel at over 10 kilometres per hour (on level ground); and - (b) a person in a non-motorised wheelchair; and

-- (c) a person pushing a motorised or non-motorised wheelchair; and - (d) a person in or on a wheeled recreational device or wheeled toy. - Note: Wheelchair, wheeled recreational device and wheeled toy are defined in the dictionary.
+- (a) a person driving a motorised wheelchair that cannot travel at over 10 kilometres per hour (on level ground); and - (b) a person in a non-motorised wheelchair; and - (c) a person pushing a motorised or non-motorised wheelchair; and - (d) a person in or on a wheeled recreational device or wheeled toy; and - (e) a person in or on a personal mobility device, unless otherwise expressly stated. - Note: Personal mobility device, wheelchair, wheeled recreational device and wheeled toy are defined in the dictionary.